-Gina created a Slack channel for a client where 100+ founders and operators could come together to discuss.
-They created this when the industry was still unsure of where it was heading without any more in-person events.
+She created a Slack channel for a client where 100+ founders and operators could come together to discuss.
+It launched when the industry was still unsure of where it was heading without in-person events.

 “Slack channels have distribution down, but you need a lot of content creation and community management.” – Gina Tirelli Ellison

-Interestingly, they discovered that the biggest value in the channel was for members to talk among themselves with direct messages, despite relatively quiet shared channels.
+Interestingly, they discovered the channel’s greatest value was direct messages, which allowed members to talk among themselves despite relatively quiet shared channels.
 It worked as a messageboard, almost like Reddit.

-Gina also created a backlink swap template with 2 core components:
+Gina also produced a backlink swap template with two core components:

-- Gift #1: The backlink they’ve already provided
+- Gift #1: The backlink they already provided.

-The email template is a plug and play piece that shares a backlink her team already provided, and a backlink they’re asking for, complete with anchor text to make it as easy as possible to execute.
+The email template is a plug-and-play piece that shares a backlink her team already provided, and asks for one in return, complete with anchor text to make execution as easy as possible.

-Backlink swaps are helpful and easy with the right template, and Gina was able to scale them with the help of VAs looking through various blogs.
+Backlink swaps are helpful and simple with the right template, and Gina was able to scale them with the help of VAs digging through various blogs.

-Gina prioritized link swaps even more than blog exchanges, because they discovered two big issues with guest posting.
+Gina prioritized link swaps over blog exchanges after her team discovered two big issues with guest posting:

 Tools and resources